Phoenix Motorcycle Accident Attorney

 The possession of liability insurance does not affect the law that anyone on a motorcycle under the age of 18 must wear a helmet.
 It also does not affect the law requiring eye protection through protective glasses or a windshield.

 There is no requirement for drivers to purchase underinsured or uninsured liability coverage.
 However, this additional coverage can be helpful when the at-fault party in an accident does not have the correct amount of insurance to cover all costs and damages.

-If you have suffered damage in a motorcycle accident and the other party has insufficient insurance, consult with the motorcycle accident attorneys at Begam Marks & Traulsen, P.A., to help learn your best course of action.
+If you have suffered damage in a motorcycle accident and the other party has insufficient insurance, consult with the Phoenix motorcycle accident attorneys at Begam Marks & Traulsen, P.A., to help learn your best course of action.